← Back to projects

 Family Parameterization

-Every notebook has a family-config cell with FAMILY = 'KSI' (or 'ADS' or 'CCM').
-Source data, output paths, and AI response directories are all derived from this single variable.
-The same pipeline code processes all three control families — switching families is a one-line config change plus a kernel restart.
+Every notebook has a family-config cell.
+FAMILY = 'KSI' or 'ADS' or 'CCM.'
+Source data, output paths, and AI response directories all derive from that one variable.
+The same pipeline code handles every control family.
+Switching between them is a one-line config change plus a kernel restart.

 05

-Every notebook writes results immediately (CSV append or individual output files).
-On re-run, completed rows are detected and skipped automatically.
-This means a notebook interrupted at row 47 of 200 resumes from row 48, not row 1.
-Combined with prompt/response logging, every AI call is reproducible and auditable.
+Every notebook writes results immediately, either as CSV appends or as individual output files.
+On rerun, completed rows are detected and skipped.
+So a notebook that died at row 47 of 200 resumes at row 48, not at row 1.
+Combine that with per-call prompt and response logging and every AI call is reproducible and auditable.

 06